apache/kylin/website/_posts/blog/2019-07-01-deep-dive-real-time-olap.md

   A collection of Streaming Receivers is called a Receiver cluster.

 3. **Streaming Coordinator**
 As the Master node of the Receiver cluster, the Streaming Coordinator is mainly responsible for managing Receiver, including allocating/de-allocating Kafka topic partitions to specified Replica sets, suspending or restoring consumption, collecting and displaying various statistical indicators (such as message per second).
-When `kylin.server.mode` is set to `all` or `stream_coordinator`, the process becomes a Streaming Coordinator.
+When `kylin.server.mode` is set to `stream_coordinator`, the process becomes a Streaming Coordinator.
 The Coordinator only processes metadata and cluster scheduling, and does not consume messages.

 4. **Coordinator Cluster**
 Multiple Coordinators can exist at the same time to form a Coordinator cluster.
 In multiple Coordinators, there is only one leader at a time, only the leader can respond to the request, and the rest of the processes are standby/backup.